-In the early hours of 7th of August 1985 a Farmer, Nevill Bamber called his son Jeremy and said his daughter had gone berserk and had one of his guns.
-Jeremy called the police and they told him to meet them at the farm.
-After PS Bews and Myall, the officers attending the scene with Jeremy, saw something moving in one of the upstairs windows Bews’s radioed a report and as a result the Assistant Chief Constable Simpson gave permission for the fire arms units to be deployed to the farm.
-Jeremy had told police which was noted on the log when he was at the farm with officers, that the house contained seven firearms including rifles and shotguns, one of which he himself had left on the settle in the scullery on the previous night after an attempt to shoot rabbits.
+In the early hours of 7th of August 1985 a farmer, Nevill Bamber called his son Jeremy and said his daughter had gone berserk and had one of his guns.
+Jeremy called the police who told him to meet them at the farm.
+After PS Bews and Myall, the officers in attendance at the scene with Jeremy, saw something moving in one of the upstairs windows, Bews’s radioed a report.
+It was as a result of this report the Assistant Chief Constable Simpson gave permission for the Firearms Units to be deployed to the farm.
+Jeremy had told police, which was noted on the log when he was at the farm with officers, the house contained seven firearms including rifles and shotguns.
+One of the rifles he’d left on the settle in the scullery, the previous night after an aborted attempt to shoot rabbits.
 He also told Police that Sheila was struggling with mental health issues and was likely to be highly unstable.

 Over a period of almost four hours many police unit’s arrived along with four ambulances because of the “siege situation.”
 Police loud hailer contact was mostly met with no response although at one point a log noted police being “in conversation with someone from inside the farm.”

-Throughout the siege the police heard a small dog barking constantly, and the open phone line at the house was being monitored by police had recorded that there was the sound of movement coming from the kitchen.
-The situation was described as tense by firearms officers making statements to DCI Dickinson and the 2002 investigation, they stated that they expected to find Miss Caffell alive and armed when they broke in.
+Throughout the siege police heard a small dog barking constantly.
+The open phone line at the house was being monitored by police and who had recorded there was the sound of movement coming from the kitchen.
+The situation was described as tense by firearms officers when making statements to DCI Dickinson and the 2002 investigation.
+They stated that they expected to find Miss Caffell alive and armed when they broke in.

 After the dog ceased barking suddenly, officers decided they should wait no longer and approached the back door to gain entry after passing the kitchen window and seeing the body of what they thought was a woman by the door.
 When they broke down the door with a sledge hammer they discovered Nevill Bamber dead in the kitchen by the Aga.